2023 – 2026

 Tier

-Opus — flagship tier; the most capable, deepest, and most expensive
+Opus — flagship of the always-available tiers; the deepest and most expensive standard tier

 Sonnet — balanced tier; the default workhorse, mid-priced